-Last summer, Swedish marine explorers looking for various goods from shipwrecks, which sank in the Baltic Sea a long time ago, came across a peculiar discovery.
-The Swedish treasure hunters’ sonar revealed an extraordinary image, some sort of formation of objects at the bottom of the sea dispersed in such a manner that it bared an uncanny resemblance to Star Wars’ fabled Millennium Falcon.
+In the summer of 2011, Swedish marine explorers looking for various goods from shipwrecks, which sank in the Baltic Sea a long time ago, came across a peculiar discovery.
+The Swedish treasure hunters’ sonar revealed an extraordinary image: a formation of objects at the bottom of the sea that bears an uncanny resemblance to Star Wars’ fabled Millennium Falcon.

 “It’s not obviously an alien spacecraft.
 It’s not made of metal,” said Peter Lindberg, the leader of the Ocean Explorer team.
 The scientist didn’t miss the opportunity to make a little fun of the situation, though .
 “Who says they had to use metal?” he joked.
 “This trip has raised a lot of questions.”